tamarasaurus/contract-scraper/README.md

   }
 }

+const puppeteerOptions = {
+  headless: false,
+}

-const scraper = new Scraper('http://website.com', contract)
+const scraper = new Scraper('http://website.com', contract, puppeteerOptions)
 ```

+A scraper can be initialised with custom [puppeteer launch options](https://github.com/puppeteer/puppeteer/blob/2605309f74b43da160cda4d214016e4422bf7676/src/node/LaunchOptions.ts).

 A contract accepts the following properties:

 ### `itemSelector` (string)

 A CSS selector for the element to be scraped.
 The scraper will process all the elements matching this selector.

+### `puppeteer` (boolean)

+If set to true contract-scraper will use Puppeteer to load and scrape the page contents

+### `waitForPageLoadSelector` (string)

+Puppeteer will wait for this CSS selector to exist in the DOM before scraping the page.
+Must be used in conjunction with `pupeeteer: true`

 ### `attributes` (object)